john-science/python_for_scientists/classes/13_pandas/lecture_13.md

 #### Building Complex Queries With Eval

-An option when writing very long queries is to save the query to a string and then use the `eval` function.
-This might be helpful when trying to perform a similar query in many places, so you can pass the query conditions around.

-First, let's look at our previous query (finding blondes under age 40 or brunettes over age 50):
+In some circumstances, you might need to build or pass around a query outside of your current code.
+In this case, it is typical to see people save the query predicate(s) as a string and use the standard Python `eval` function.
+Let's look at one of our longer queries again (finding blondes under 40 or brunettes over 50):

     In [33]: df[((df.HAIR_COLOR == 'blonde') & (df.AGE < 40)) | ((df.HAIR_COLOR == 'brown') & (df.AGE > 50))]